standard-for-public-code/community-implementation-guide-standard/criteria/document-the-code.md

 ## Requirements

-### All of the functionality of the codebase, policy as well as source, MUST be described in language clearly understandable for those that understand the purpose of the code.
+### All of the functionality of the codebase, policy as well as source code, MUST be described in language clearly understandable for those that understand the purpose of the code.

 #### Examples

-### The documentation of the codebase MUST contain a description of how to install and run the source code.
+### The documentation of the codebase MUST contain a description of how to install and run the software.

 #### Examples